coursemaster44/Lab1/README.md

  - Provide the following values:
  - Partition key 1997
  - Sort key - As good as it gets

+ Click on Start search to get the result output

  **Step 8.
 Goto Movies>Delete Table>delete**
  - Table has been deleted